 FIBA EUROPE AWARDS

-FIBA Europe announced on Tuesday that Alba Torrens of Spain is the European Women's Player of the Year for 2011.
+FIBA Europe announced on Tuesday that Dirk Nowitzki of Germany has been voted the 2011 European Player of the Year.

-FIBA EUROPE 2011 WOMEN'S PLAYER OF THE YEAR VOTING RESULTS
+FIBA EUROPE 2011 MEN'S PLAYER OF THE YEAR VOTING RESULTS

 *Six points awarded to the first-choice player in every ballot, three points to the second choice and two points to the third.